rinjugatla/ValheimMods/AddAllFuel/thunderstore/README.md

 ## Changelog

+### 1.6.1

+* This version may have a bug that causes items to be lost.
+* Rewind the effect processing when fueling, which was changed in version 1.6.0.
+* This may have caused items to be lost due to a lack of coordination with the server.

 ### 1.6.0

 * Changed so that the effect is only displayed once when items are inserted in bulk.